AmphiBac/AmphiBac.github.io/_pages/importing_files.md

 Youre good to go!

-### DADA2 (R)
+### Import ASV/OTU table from DADA2
 At the end of the DADA2 R SOP (e.g. https://benjjneb.github.io/dada2/tutorial.html) you should have a data frame with ASVs as rows and sample anmes as columns.
 So nothing more should be necessary here. :)

-### USEARCH/VSEARCH
+### Import ASV/OTU table from USEARCH/VSEARCH
 vsearch and usearch both produce (after runnning the OTU/ASV calling step) a text file that has sample names as columns and ASVs/OTUs as rows.
-As such we simple need to run:
+As such we simply need to run:

 ```
 asv.table<-read.delim("otu_tab.txt", header=T, row.names=1)